Evan Oberg

 Evan Oberg (born February 16, 1988) is a Canadian former professional ice hockey defenceman.
-He played 7 games in the National Hockey League with the Vancouver Canucks and Tampa Bay Lightning between 2010 and 2012.
-The rest of his career, which lasted from 2009 to 2019, was mainly spent in the minor American Hockey League, though he also spent one season in the Deutsche Eishockey Liga.
+He played 7 games in the National Hockey League (NHL) with the Vancouver Canucks and Tampa Bay Lightning between 2010 and 2012.
+The rest of his career, which lasted from 2009 to 2019, was mainly spent in the minor American Hockey League (AHL), though he also spent one season in the Deutsche Eishockey Liga.
 His last season was for the Lacombe Generals of the Allan Cup Hockey West (ACHW), a semi-professional league in Alberta, Canada.